FlohGro-dev/Draftodon/Draftodon Instructions.md

 - private: Visible to followers only, and to any mentioned users.
 - direct: Visible only to mentioned users.

+If you want to use Actions with different options for the visibility I recommend to duplicate them and change the visibility setting.
+Don't forget to rename the Actions for easier identification.

 You can find the official documentation of the visibilities in the [Mastodon API documentation](https://docs.joinmastodon.org/entities/Status/#visibility).

 ## Draftodon with multiple accounts